Dawn of War: Dark Crusade - Review

 Dark Crusade is still only an expansion to the pre-existing Dawn of War, so the presentation rules of Winter Assault still apply here.
 Not a whole lot is different or improved in terms of the music or physical presentation, but there is at least a lot of variety.

 The maps themselves differ significantly from one another in terrain and detail.
-You'll play maps like the planet's from Star Wars: desert, snow, jungle, forest, and volcano variety, The home base regions of the map are especially unique in their layout and design with some elaborate routes to fit with the character of the location.
+You'll play maps like the planets from Star Wars: desert, snow, jungle, forest, and volcano variety, The home base regions of the map are especially unique in their layout and design with some elaborate routes to fit with the character of the location.

 The other thing that's different about this expansion pack is the addition of the commander customization.
 When you purchase an upgrade for the commander, their stats improve, but they also change in appearance.
 Every upgrade you get for him or her is physically visible on their body, and it's true for every species.
 It's a small touch, and it doesn't really matter, because you won't likely be zoomed in very close to see your commander look so damn good.
 Nonetheless, each item is something that actually exists in the Warhammer 40,000 universe and something that these people would wear, so it fits.

 The last thing that I'll mention about the presentation is the voice work.
-Voices in the Dawn of War games have always been more miss than hit, with the minor exceptions here or there.
+Voices in the Dawn of War games have always been more miss than hit, with minor exceptions here or there.
 For every good voice actor, there was a bad one hamming it up or completely out-of-place.
-The voice acting of the various characters in Dark Crusade is fine, but I cannot stand the narration they chose for the cut-scenes.
-The developers obviously thought he was okay because he apparently reprises his role in Soulstorm, but I couldn't disagree more with that decision.
+The voice acting of the various characters in Dark Crusade is fine, but I cannot stand the narration they chose for the cutscenes.
+The developers obviously thought he was okay because he apparently reprised his role in Soulstorm, but I couldn't disagree more with that decision.
 Rather than getting someone would can actually deliver lines in a dramatically epic fashion, they got someone who thinks he can.
-His pronunciation and cadence is grating to me on a profound level and I just wish they had gotten someone who reads the lines for movie trailers.
+His pronunciation and cadence are grating to me on a profound level and I just wish they had gotten someone who reads the lines for movie trailers.
 Or, at the very least, they could have just had someone read the narration a little less dramatically so it didn't feel so forced.

 TL;DR (Conclusion)

 While I will say that I like Dark Crusade more than Winter Assault in terms of the overall fun I had with it, it was not without its flaws.
 The combat is relentless and forces you to think and react quickly and appropriately, and I enjoyed the feeling of conquering a world through the different skirmishes.
 Yet, even continuous winning can become a huge slog of tedium that will wear anyone down over time.
-I'm fairly certain this took longer to complete than the original Dawn of War and Winter Assault combined, and since the final expansion pack, Soulstorm, is the exact-same gameplay as Dark Crusade, with two new armies I don't care about, I won't be playing that any time soon either.
+I'm fairly certain this took longer to complete than the original Dawn of War and Winter Assault combined, and since the final expansion pack, Soulstorm, is the exact same gameplay as Dark Crusade, with two new armies I don't care about, I won't be playing that any time soon either.

 Do you agree or disagree?
 Tell me what you think in the comments!